7 powerful enterprise intranet use cases in 2023

 - Format management features to ensure publishing consistency

 Where enterprise information was once scattered, a CMS intranet will provide a distinct intranet service that is easy to use and navigate for your team.
 With all of the information and content stored in one central area, CMS intranets allow for data to be quickly accessible to any and all intranet users.
 Employees can create and contribute content easily, which opens up the doors of communication within your workplace.
 With a CMS intranet use, your enterprise will see a decline in printing and paper costs, an increase in time efficiency and employee productivity, and an increase in controlled information sharing on a company-wide level.
 CMS intranets allow for collaboration, cooperation, content storage and content access all in one digital workspace.

 Intranet use case 2: a Social Intranet

 Social media permeates the modern-day culture, and intranets are no exception.
-To boost efficiency in your workplace and enhance employee collaboration, enterprise intranets can be used as a mean for socialising for your staff.
+To boost efficiency in your workplace and enhance employee collaboration, enterprise intranets can be used as a mean for socializing for your staff.
 An example of what a social intranet will do is integrate communication tools with personal profiles, a powerful search engine and sharing and reaction features.
 All of this in one digital space, providing a holistic social and collaborative experience for your staff.
 You will see specific features in an example of a social intranet such as:

 - A social portal homepage that provides a search of employee profiles